Dividend income is a distribution of earnings paid to shareholders and is subject to its own dividend income tax rate.

 Another frequent source of confusion is when a dividend you received from your mutual fund or Real Estate Investment Trust (REIT) in January shows up on your prior year’s form.
-For example, owners of record holding security XYZ as of December 20, 2017, get a dividend credited to their account on January 15, 2018, shouldn’t have to pay taxes on that income until 2018, right?
+For example, owners of record holding security XYZ as of December 20, 2018, who get a dividend credited to their account on January 15, 2019, shouldn’t have to pay taxes on that income until 2019, right?
 Unfortunately, no. This type of dividend is called a spillover dividend because the issuer is using the declaration date, not the pay date, as a point of reference for tax reporting purposes.
 In effect, the payment falls into next year’s statement, but is very much taxable for the prior year.
 This is one of many reasons we don’t suggest doing your taxes before you receive your form 1099-DIV.

 Periodically, you’ll see an entry on your form 1099-DIV that doesn’t match up with any cash credited to the account.
 Before you call your broker, take a look at any new stock credited on or around that date within your monthly statement.
 Many times, the value you’re seeing is equal to the fair market value of the stock that you received from that issuer.